 - Importance of the project to neuro health, broadly defined.
 What is the envisioned product that would result from the work proposed?
-Who are the main competitors?
+Who are the main competitors and what distinguishes the proposed technology from competitors?
 Explain how the product can improve outcomes, lower costs and/or increase access to care

-- What is the current technology status?
+- What is the current stage of the technology?
 Include relevant test results, proof of mechanism or prototypes

-- Clinical need, impacted population and market opportunity; include competing technologies and approaches
+- Discuss clinical need, impacted population and market opportunity; include competing technologies and approaches

-- Status of intellectual property; describe the IP strategy for this technology and interactions with OTL
+- Include intellectual property status; describe the IP strategy for the technology and team interactions with OTL

-- General commercial development plan; include a proposed regulatory pathway and the reimbursement/payment approach for this technology
+- Include a general commercial development plan, proposed regulatory pathway and the reimbursement/payment approach for the technology

 - What are the major remaining risks for the project?
 Risks may include: a) clinical need b) engineering/science feasibility c) intellectual property d) business/market-competitive landscape

-- Expected specific major milestones with work plan (per quarter) and research plan for achieving them.
+- List expected specific major milestones with work plan (per quarter) and research plan for achieving them.
 How does the plan address the major risks and improve the translational prospects for the project?

-- Translational plan for follow on project work and funding post Neuroscience:Translate award.
+- Describe the translational plan for follow on project work and funding post Neuroscience:Translate award.